 What is Pertussis?

-Pertussis (also called whooping cough) is caused Bordetella pertussis.
+Pertussis (also called whooping cough) is caused the bacterium Bordetella pertussis.
 This disease causes a severe and highly contagious cough.
 Approximately half of infants who get pertussis need to be treated in the hospital.
 Immunity from the pertussis vaccine decreases over time.
 With all 5 doses of DTaP, the vaccine is 90% effective at preventing infection.
-The protection against infection drops to about 70% 5 years later, but it is still effective at preventing severe disease and hospitalization.
+The protection against infection drops to about 70% 5 years later, but it is still very effective for preventing severe disease and hospitalization.

 DTaP vs. Tdap